luke-brosnan-cbc/MatrixSketcher/README.md

 ---

 ## 🏗 **How Do Different Sketching Methods Differ?**
-Each method in SketchLib serves a different purpose:
+Each method in MatrixSketcher serves a different purpose:
 - **Random Projection**: Reduces dimensions while preserving distances.
 - **Subsampled SVD**: Creates a low-rank summary of a matrix.
 - **Nyström Approximation**: Speeds up kernel-based methods.